WDKN: History

 WDKN's first studio location was on Main Street above the current downtown Bank of Dickson location.
 When Mr. Potts, who died in 2004, was asked about the station's philosophy in the early days, he replied "If it happened, we covered it."
 He also said the station staff worked by a few basic principles, among them "the first thing we do is serve the public, money wouldn't enter into it."
 Mr. Potts went on to own and work with the station for 25 years.

 In late 1960, the studios moved to a building at the corner of College and Poplar Streets, near the present-day locations of Dickson Funeral Home and Dickson Florist.
 In 1984, Edmisson and Eubanks Communication, Inc., (Tommy Edmisson and Oscar Eubanks and Leroy Kennell) ownership group took control of WDKN.
-The studios have been at their current location, 106 East College Street, since the mid-1980s.
+The studios have been at 106 East College Street since the mid-1980s.

 Since day one WDKN has been the community's radio station.
 Among the programs a listener might have heard during the early days of the station were Lost & Found, Saturday Sidelights, Old Timers Program (which continues to run as of 2016), Ida's News and Views with Ida Nicks, and Gospel Echoes, just to name a few.
 Local singing groups, both live and (especially later) recorded such as Neil Gillum and the Lonesome Valley Boys also performed regularly, particularly during the station's early years.
 Another staple of early programming was a daily listing of those who were confined to the local Goodlark Hospital, which continued until the hospital was acquired in the 1990s by HCA, which immediately ended the practice over privacy concerns.
 However, death notices of those in local funeral homes continue to be aired as of 2016.